 Another added bonus of home building in the winter is that government agencies tend to be less busy, so it’s easier to acquire the necessary permits to start building.

 While subcontractors can work in light snow, you can expect to see some delays in the process due to the occasional snowstorm that the Midwest produces.
 On top of this, overall the days are shorter and colder, which will stifle the productivity that gets done each day.
 You will also need to have to pay to have your site plowed and shoveled, particularly anytime it snows anymore than 3 inches.

 If your site doesn’t get much sun during the day, it may be best to wait to build, as a frozen ground can really make things difficult for the subcontractors.

 While you may be able to find a lower rate for the subcontractor’s works, you may also have to pay more because you need a heating requirement.
 The winter months can be frigid, and you want to make sure that your contractors have a safe working environment.
 Furthermore, you’ll have to pay a premium for any equipment being sent out in the cold.

-The structural framing and roof construction should also be completed before snow falls, meaning that there is an added sense of urgency to complete these areas, leaving little room for delays.
+The structural framing and roof construction should also be completed before the snow falls, meaning that there is an added sense of urgency to complete these areas, leaving little room for delays.